-Green beans are a classic side dish — and we’re not just talking about for Thanksgiving.
-Sure, it’s easy to just steam them and call it a day, but they often end up bland and a little mushy.
-We prefer a sautéed green bean, but to truly get the freshest, most delicious flavor — and that vibrant color — there is a simple step you need to take before your veg hits the pan.
-Learning how to blanch green beans is easy and will help you avoid anything sad and overcooked from ever making it to the dinner table.
+Green beans are a classic side dish … and we’re not just talking about for Thanksgiving.
+Sure, it’s easy to just steam them and call it a day, but then they often end up bland and a little mushy.
+We prefer a sautéed green bean, and to truly get the freshest, most delicious flavor — and that vibrant color — there’s a simple step a lot of home cooks skip: quickly blanching the green beans first.
+It’s the secret that’ll make even the pickiest eaters polish off their veggies!
+And it’s great for casseroles, crudité and other green bean uses too.
+Just keep reading for our easy guide on how to blanch green beans.

-Blanching green beans should only take two to three minutes on the stove and four to six minutes in the microwave.
-It’s a speedy process of letting the veggies cook in boiling water before placing them in an ice bath.
-The cold temperature shock is key for immediately stopping the cooking process and preserving the freshness.
-The trick partially cooks the green beans so they’re still al dente even after you heat them again.
+Blanching green beans should only take 2 to 3 minutes on the stove and 4 to 6 minutes in the microwave before dunking them in ice water.
+Julie notes that the cold bath is key for immediately stopping the cooking process and preserving the veggie’s freshness.

-Whether you’re using homegrown green beans from your garden or buying a bag from the produce section, they’re easy to blanch.
+Green beans are so easy to blanch.
 Just remember that it’s better to work in batches to avoid overcrowding in the pot and ensure the veggies are cooking evenly.
-Find a nice big pot, prep a bowl of ice water, and rinse your green beans before getting started.
+Find a nice big pot, prep a bowl of ice water and rinse your green beans before getting started.

-- Wash and trim the ends from one pound of green beans.
+- Wash and trim the ends from green beans.

-- Bring a large pot to a boil and add a generous pinch of salt.
+- Bring a large pot of water to a boil and add a generous pinch of salt.

-- Place a handful of green beans into the water and cook for two minutes.
+- Place a handful of green beans into the water and cook for 2 minutes.

 - Then, submerge them in a bowl filled with ice water to shock the beans for 15 seconds.
 Remove them from the water and pat dry with paper towels.

-- Cook with the green beans again by sautéing them right away or placing in plastic bags to keep in the fridge for up to five days.
+- Cook with the green beans again by sautéing them right away or placing in plastic bags to keep in the fridge for up to 5 days.

 See how well Burton’s blanching technique works in the video below:

-Your microwave is another option for blanching green beans if you don’t feel like standing over a pot of boiling water.
+Your microwave is another option for blanching green beans if you don’t feel like boiling a pot of water.
 Plus, the microwave’s timer is a lifesaver because it’ll ding exactly when the veggies are done so you won’t need to guess or risk overcooking them.

-- Wash and cut the ends off of one pound of green beans.
-Place the beans in a 1 to 1 1/2 quart microwave-safe casserole dish.
+- Wash and trim the ends from green beans.
+Place the beans in a 1- to 1½-quart microwave-safe casserole dish.
 If you don’t have a dish that size or it doesn’t fit in your microwave, use a smaller dish and work in batches.

-- Add one cup water and cover with plastic wrap.
+- Add 1 cup water and cover with plastic wrap.

-- Set power on high and microwave for two to three minutes before stirring and microwaving for another two to three minutes.
+- Microwave on high for 2 to 3 minutes before stirring and microwaving for another 2 to 3 minutes.

 - Drain and immediately dunk the green beans in ice water.
 Do this process again with the remaining green beans if you’re doing batches.